ridhirebuts/ridhirebuts.github.io/_posts/2021-03-16-The-My-Lai-Massacre.md

 ---

 The My Lai (pronounced ‘me-lie’) Massacre took place on 16th March 1968 during the Vietnam War, which lasted almost 20 years.
-The War saw heavy American involvement, who saw it as a war against communism (North Vietnam was communist).
+The war saw heavy American involvement, who saw it as a war against communism (North Vietnam was communist).